ekrakov/BandAidsite/docs/bounds.md

 $$

-# Free particle solution
+## Free particle solution
 It is useful to understand the relationship between the structure of $V(x)$ and the resulting band structure.
-We can begin by considering one extreme: solutions to the Schr\"odinger equation when $V(x)=0$, i.e. the case of free electrons.
+We can begin by considering one extreme: solutions to the Schrödinger equation when $V(x)=0$, i.e. the case of free electrons.

 $$
   -\frac{\hbar^2}{2m}\frac{d^2}{dx^2}\psi(x)=E\,\psi(x)